avinash751/Industrial-DeckBuilder/README.md

 * **Reference/Link:** Google (2025).
 [Gemini Pro](https://deepmind.google/technologies/gemini/pro/). [online] Google DeepMind. [cite: 52]

 ### 5. Audacity (3.0.0)
 * **Description:** It is a free, open-source audio editing and audio recording DAW, used to edit music, sound effects, and anything audio-related[cite: 53].
-It has a bunch of audio tools and pre-made effects to get the desired output needed[cite: 54].
+It has a bunch of audio tools and pre-made effects to get the desired output needed.
 * **What I Have Used It For:** This is the only software I have used to edit audio and make modified sound effects out of pre-existing ones[cite: 55].
-So all sounds that you hear in the game have been edited and modified by me using the Audacity software[cite: 56].
+So all sounds that you hear in the game have been edited and modified by me using the Audacity software
 * **Reference/Link:** Audacity (2022).
 [Audacity | free, open source, cross-platform audio software for multi-track recording and editing.](https://www.audacityteam.org/). [online] Audacityteam.org.
 [Accessed 8 Apr.
 2025] [cite: 57]

 ### 6. Coolors